JuliaPreludes/Try.jl/README.md

 Note that the EAFP approach using Try.jl is not equivalent to the ["Look before you leap" (LBYL)](https://docs.python.org/3/glossary.html#term-LBYL) counterpart using `hasmethod` and/or `applicable`.
-That is to say, checking `applicable(f, x)` before calling `f(x)` may look attractive as it can be done without any building blocks.
+Checking `applicable(f, x)` before calling `f(x)` may look attractive as it can be done without any manual coding.
 However, this LBYL approach is fundamentally unusable for generic feature detection.
 This is because `hasmethod` and `applicable` cannot handle "blanket definition" with "internal dispatch" like this:

 ```julia
 julia> f(x::Real) = f_impl(x);  # blanket definition